mdariful79/mdariful79/README.md

 ## I'm a Software Engineer (Full Stack Mern) | Problem Solver | Passionate about creating innovative solutions

-- 🥅 2024 Goals: Advance expertise in DSA, initiate backend learning, explore ExpreeJs/NextJs, contribute to open source, and focus on code quality for continual growth as a software engineer.
+- 🥅 2025 Goals: Advance expertise in DSA, initiate backend learning, explore NextJs, contribute to open source, and focus on code quality for continual growth as a software engineer.

 - 📫 How to reach me: mdariful057@gmail.com.